karmaeiic/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+    Semantic markup for HTML is the organization of HTML elements in your document to convey hierarchical meaning.
+This is in order to keep clear the division between the markup and the visual presentation of the HTML.

 2. What are the 4 areas of the box model?

+    There are 4 areas of the CSS box model, content, padding, border and margin.
+Content of the box is where the text, and images appear.
+Padding adds transparent space around the content.
+Border adds a border around the padding and content.
+Margin adds a transparent space around the border.

 3. While using flexbox, what axis does the following property work on: ```align-items: center```?

+    While using flexbox the property align-items: center, items are positioned at the center of the container.
+Items are aligned with the cross axis of the container.

 4. Explain why git is valuable to a team of developers.

+    Git and github allows a team of developers to work collaboratively on a code repository making incremental changes to a project with all of the previous versions still being accessible through push/pull commits.
+This is valuable because regular saves overwrite information from previous versions meaning that if a bug is introduced to your code there is no way to roll back to a previous version.

 5. Define mobile-first design in your own words.

+    Mobile-first design is the practice of designing websites first for mobile browsers because the majority of internet users will see your site through mobile devices such as smartphones and tablets.
+This forces the developers to focus on having interactive sites that are accessible to a wide variety of browser sizes.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.